Are you wondering about “What is the difference between pizza sauce vs. spaghetti sauce?” Or questions worry you like :

 - Sprinkled parmesan cheese

-Water Content is not Different.
+Water Content is Not Different.

 The pizza sauce has a higher concentration of tomato paste with less water content.
-The main reason behind this consistency is that the pizza dough can become soggy if you add pizza sauce with high water content.
+The main reason behind this consistency is that the pizza dough can become soggy if you add pizza sauce with a high water content.
 Plus, it won’t hold the toppings added to it.

 Thus pizza sauce is made with less water content and more tomato paste.